tgirke/GEN242-2018/README.md

-# GEN242-2017
+# Class: Data Analysis in Genome Biology (GEN242)

-Class: Data Analysis in Genome Biology
+The website of this repository is available [here](http://girke.bioinformatics.ucr.edu/GEN242-2017).